catlennon/15-Year-Stock-Comparison---IBM--MSFT--AAPL/README.md

 - Conducted T-tests on log returns, finding significant non-zero returns for MSFT and AAPL.
 - Computed holding period returns, revealing MSFT and IBM with higher annualized returns compared to AAPL.

----

-Please reach out if you need further details or insights regarding the stock comparison analysis!